 This course may be used to meet both the Ohio Department of Education and Shelby Board of Education's requirement for graduation as one of the four English credits required toward graduation.
 It is based on Ohio's Learning Standards for English Language Arts and Ohio's Model Curriculum as adopted by the Ohio Department of Education for English Language Arts (ELA) 2.
-This course provides students with instruction and practice to help them improve their reading and writing skills and vocabulary.
-Instruction is focused on effective paragraph development and the use of transitions and organizational techniques in developing essays.
-Students will be exposed to literary selections from the various genres: a novel, drama, short story, poetry, film, and nonfiction.
-These literary experiences will enrich students and give them a solid basis from which to discuss and write meaningful papers.
-Students must complete a research project using the MLA format.
+This course focuses on developing reading, writing, and vocabulary skills, with an emphasis on paragraph development, transitions, and organizational techniques for essay writing.
+Students will engage with diverse literary genres, including novels, drama, short stories, poetry, nonfiction, and film, to foster analytical thinking, meaningful discussion, and analysis skills.